Research Team

 About Courtney

-Dr. Courtney L. McCluney (she/her) is an award winning educator, researcher, consultant, and advisor reimagining ways to foster equity and wellness in the workplace.
-Trained as a social scientist, Dr. McCluney has received several grants and recognition for her work on equity and inclusion including groundbreaking research on the factors that affect workers’ well-being and success.
+Dr. Courtney L. McCluney (she/her) is an award winning educator, researcher, consultant, and advisor reimagining ways to foster wellness in the workplace.
+Trained as a social scientist, Dr. McCluney has received several grants and recognition for her work including groundbreaking research on the factors that affect workers’ well-being and success.
 Her work is featured in several peer reviewed academic publications and she is a contributing writer to Forbes and the Harvard Business Review.
 Dr. McCluney is an assistant professor in the ILR School at Cornell University.
 She completed a postdoctoral fellowship in the Darden School of Business at the University of Virginia, earned her PhD in Psychology at the University of Michigan and BA in Psychology and Interpersonal/Organizational Communications at the University of North Carolina at Chapel Hill.
 She is a former Research Fellow at Catalyst, Inc. and previously served as an AmeriCorps Social Impact Fellow.

-About Aulia
+About David

 Karis Hawkins